History Files

 Central Africa

-The conquered populations were mainly Adamawa-Ubangi-speaking peoples such as the Banda and the Zande-Nzakara in eastern CAR.
+The conquered populations were mainly Adamawa-Ubangi-speaking peoples such as the Bandia and the Zande-Nzakara in eastern CAR.
 They had previously lived in stateless societies without hereditary or paramount chiefs.
-The Gbaya (including the Mandjia) in the centre and west, and the riverine peoples along the Oubangui and Mbomou in the south had no hereditary chiefs either.
+Zémio was a Vungara-Zande kingdom in CAR, but one which had undergone some reorganisation and change.

-Zémio was a Voungara-Zande kingdom in the Central African Republic.
-It was founded by Nounga, a member of a Zande clan belonging to the Angoura branch of the Anounga.
-His domains stretched north (into the modern Mbomou Prefecture), and south of the River Mbomou (in the modern Congo Democratic Republic.
-Nounga was a Zande member of the Voungara clan.
+Its origins lay with Nounga, a member of a Zande clan which belonged to the Angoura branch of the Anounga.
+His domains stretched north (into modern CAR's Mbomou prefecture), and south of the River Mbomou (in the modern Democratic Republic of the Congo).
+Nounga's Zande heritage lay within the Vungara clan (in English-language records) or Voungara clan (in French-language records).

-Originally the Royal Court was established on the north bank of the Mbomou.
-On 11 December 1894 Zémio and the Congo Independent State's resident to Zémio's court signed a 'contract' stating that Zemio was to move his court to the south bank of the Mbomou (Article 6) and that Zémio was to give up to his rights to the territories on the north bank of the Mbomou (Article 1).
+Originally his royal court was established on the north bank of the Mbomou.
+His great-grandson, Zémio, did much to turn the Vungara clan state into an organised regional sultanate.
+On 11 December 1894 he and the Congo Independent State's resident to Zémio's court signed a 'contract' stating that Zemio was to move his court to the south bank of the Mbomou (Article 6) and that Zémio was to give up to his rights to the territories on the north bank of the Mbomou (Article 1).
+The sultanate was born, but the agreements under the contract would not last.

 Bushland, Central African Republic